-- All lifting anchors must be operated manually - Visually inspect lifting anchors before use; check and clean all lifting inserts prior to use - Hook in all lifting systems separately, without using force - Respect local regulations for safe lifting and hoisting at all times.
+- All lifting anchors and lifting devices must be operated manually - Visually inspect lifting anchors before use; check and clean all lifting anchor prior to use - Hook in all lifting systems separately, without using force.
+Never use a hammer to close the lifting device.

+Respect local regulations for safe lifting and hoisting at all times.